ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 {: #hcxclient-planning-physical-servers}

 When the goal is data center migration into the cloud, any physical servers that interact with the VMs being migrated can be assessed for migration into the {{site.data.keyword.cloud_notm}} as either a VM (P2V), bare metal or remain at the source.
-If the physical server is to remain at the source, and HCX will be used only during migration, until a dedicated network is established, it is important to understand if it resides on any network that is stretched into the cloud with HCX.
+If the physical server is to remain at the source, and HCX is used only during migration until a dedicated network is established, it is important to understand if it resides on any network that is stretched into the cloud with HCX.
 In this scenario, HCX is allowing not only the VMs, but the entire subnet to be migrated into the cloud.

 To remove HCX at the end of the migration, the subnet cannot exist in the source and destination if connection between physical devices and the migrated VMs is to be maintained.
 This implies that any physical devices left behind at the source site that exist on stretched L2 networks, must be migrated to another network subnet that can be routed to the cloud side.
 The exception to this is if some other stretched L2 technology is employed, such as NSX L2 VPN, to replace HCX stretched L2 endpoints.